Samuel Påhlsson: NHL

 Following the 1999–2000 season, Påhlsson's NHL rights were traded from the Avalanche to the Boston Bruins on March 6, 2000.
-He was sent to Boston, along with Brian Rolston, Martin Grenier and a first-round pick in the 2000 NHL Entry Draft, in exchange for Dave Andreychuk and Ray Bourque.
+He was sent to Boston, along with Brian Rolston, Martin Grenier and a first-round pick in the 2000 NHL entry draft, in exchange for Dave Andreychuk and Ray Bourque.
 Påhlsson joined the Bruins for the 2000–01 season and played 17 games with the team before being traded once again on November 18, 2000, to the Mighty Ducks of Anaheim in exchange for Andrei Nazarov and Patrick Traverse.
 Påhlsson completed his NHL rookie campaign with nine points over 76 games.

-The 2002–03 season brought Påhlsson and the Mighty Ducks to the Stanley Cup Finals, though they were defeated in seven games by the New Jersey Devils.
+The 2002–03 season brought Påhlsson and the Mighty Ducks to the Stanley Cup Final, though they were defeated in seven games by the New Jersey Devils.

 During the 2004–05 NHL lockout, Påhlsson returned to Sweden to play for Frölunda HC, helping the team to an Elitserien championship.
 With 11 points over 14 post-season games, Påhlsson was named to the Playoff All-Star Team.
 With Frölunda, he played on a line with fellow NHL players P. J. Axelsson and Daniel Alfredsson.